wbnns/zensocial/README.md

 - Create a Twitter Developer account and get API keys
 - Get your Farcaster authorization header
 - Create an Imgur application and get client ID
+- Generate an app password for your Bluesky account

 ## Usage